Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 - [ ] Runtime Error
 - [x] 59

-#### Q149.
+#### Q150.
 Which of the following methods can be used to display data in some form using Javascript?

 - [ ] document.write()
 - [ ] console.log()
 - [ ] window.alert()
-- [ ] all of the above
+- [x] all of the above